R. B. Bennett: Criticisms

 Most historians consider his premiership to have been a failure at a time of severe economic crisis.
 H. Blair Neatby says categorically that "as a politician, he was a failure".
 Jack Granatstein and Norman Hillmer, comparing him to all other Canadian prime ministers concluded, "Bennett utterly failed as a leader.
 Everyone was alienated by the end—Cabinet, caucus, party, voter and foreigner."

 Bennett was ranked #12 by a survey of Canadian historians out of the then 20 Prime Ministers of Canada through Jean Chrétien.
 The results of the survey were included in the book Prime Ministers: Ranking Canada's Leaders by J. L. Granatstein and Norman Hillmer.

 A 2001 book by Quebec nationalist writer Normand Lester, Le Livre noir du Canada anglais (later translated as The Black Book of English Canada) accused Bennett of having a political affiliation with, and of having provided financial support to, fascist Quebec writer Adrien Arcand.
 This is based on a series of letters sent to Bennett following his election as prime minister by Arcand, his colleague Ménard and two Conservative caucus members asking for financial support for Arcand's antisemitic newspaper Le Goglu.

 Supreme Court appointments

+As Prime Minister, Bennett nominated four justices to the Supreme Court of Canada and elevated Sir Lyman Poore Duff to the role of Chief Justice of Canada.
+Supreme Court historians Snell and Vaughan note that Bennett's appointments showed significant care and thoughtfulness.
+Bennett continued the traditions of balancing regional and religious appointments, and there is limited evidence of political influence in appointments, besides that of Oswald Smith Crocket.
+With the appointment of Crocket, Bennett had struggled to find a suitable candidate from New Brunswick.
+He resorted to writing Premier Charles Dow Richards that there was "no one in New Brunswick fitted by training and experience to become a member of the [Supreme] Court."
+Bennett considered Crocket a personal friend, but hesitated because Crocket's judicial experience was limited to the trial level, with no appellate background.

 Bennett chose the following jurists to be appointed as justices of the Supreme Court of Canada by the Governor General: